DamirFM/FruitWave/README.md

 FruitWave is an Angular-based e-commerce platform that allows users to browse and purchase a variety of products.
 This README provides an overview of its features, architecture, setup instructions, and includes screenshots for visual reference.

+## Deployment

+The application is deployed and accessible at [https://fruit-wave.vercel.app/home](https://fruit-wave.vercel.app/home).

 ## Screenshots

 Include screenshots of different sections of your application here to provide a visual overview.